-Are you parenting a stubborn toddler?
-I don’t know about you but when my toddler locks her heels down on an something it extremely hard to change her mind!
+I don’t know about you but when my toddler locks her heels down on an something it is extremely hard to change her negative behaviors!

 Dealing With A Stubborn Toddler – 5 Ways To End The Drama Now